yashtank86/inventory-management-system-springboot-mongodb/README.md

 Contributing:

-Feel free to open issues or submit pull requests if you'd like to contribute to the development of this inventory management system.
+Feel free to open issues or submit pull requests if you'd like to contribute to the development of this inventory management software.
 License:

 This project is licensed under the MIT License - see the LICENSE file for details.